 Queens Taste is also a celebration of the borough — and a great way to network.
 Almost all the anticipated 500 attendees either live in Queens or do business there.
 Many are executives and captains of industry.
 Plus, the Afro-Latineers Band plays fun music, and the atmosphere is always festive, almost giddy, creating an ideal scene for meeting and greeting.

-This class is sponsored by the Small Business Association.
+Classes are sponsored by the Small Business Association.